hnky/blog/iot-edge-custom-vision-jetson-nano.md

 To continue you need an [Nvidia Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and an USB camera.

+The easiest way to follow along with this walk-through is to connect with SSH to your Jetson Nano.

 ### 2.1 Install the latest operating system
 Install the latest version of the operating system on the Jetson Nano.
 The Nvidia learn website has a great tutorial for that.
 [Follow the instructions here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
 When the device boots and the desktop appears on the screen you can continue with the next step.